openstreetmap/openstreetmap-website/VAGRANT.md

 vagrant ssh
 ```

 Within this login shell, you can do development, run the server or the tests.

+You can now setup the application and database, see [INSTALL.md](https://github.com/openstreetmap/openstreetmap-website/blob/master/INSTALL.md#application-setup)

-For example, to run the tests:
+To run the tests:

 ```
 cd /srv/openstreetmap-website/